 The Advanced Alpha is a brand new planar magnetic headphone from a company previously known for bang for buck earphones.
 Priced at $499.

-Disclaimer: The Advanced Alpha sent to us for the purposes of this review is a sample and does not have to be returned to Advanced.
+Disclaimer: The Advanced Alpha sent to us for this review is a sample and does not have to be returned to Advanced.
 Thank you to distributors Aurem Fidelitatem and Advanced for giving us this opportunity.

 To read more about Advanced reviews we have done on Headfonics, click here.